Work experience requirements for individuals applying for a Chevening Fellowship.

 - Not have received UK Government scholarship funding (including Chevening) within the last five years.
 You will only be eligible to apply for a Chevening Fellowship after a period of five years following the completion of your first UK Government-funded scholarship.

-- Not be an employee, a former employee, or relative* of an employee (since July 2016) of Her Majesty’s Government within the last two years from the opening of Chevening applications (including British Embassies/High Commissions, the Department for Business, Energy & Industrial Strategy, Department for International Trade, the Ministry of Defence and the Home Office), or a staff member of the Association of Commonwealth Universities.
+- Not be an employee, a former employee, or relative* of an employee of Her Majesty’s Government within the last two years from the opening of Chevening applications (including British Embassies/High Commissions, the Department for Business, Energy & Industrial Strategy, Department for International Trade, the Ministry of Defence and the Home Office), or a staff member of the Association of Commonwealth Universities.